 Your bulbs will still mature and taste wonderful in the end, but they will be smaller than they would be if you removed the scapes early on.

 The bulbils are ready when the outer skin of the scape cracks and opens.
 You’ll see lots of little tiny bulbs inside.

 When this happens, cut the scape off at the base and hang it upside down in a cool, dry location.
 Let it cure for a few weeks.

 You’ll know those little baby bulbs are ready to plant when you rub the scape between your hands and the bulblets inside drop out readily.

 Plant when and as you would cloves purchased or harvested from underground.
-You can read more about propagating garlic bulbils in our guide.
+Read more about propagating garlic bulbils.

 How to Grow

 We plant garlic in the fall so that the plants can put down roots, and then growth pauses during the winter.

 When spring arrives, the plant jumps into action.
 Because the plant is dormant for a large part of the growing season, you don’t need to do much.

 Just ensure the soil doesn’t dry out completely in the winter.
 To help with this and to protect the bulbs from the disruptive freeze-thaw cycle, heap straw mulch an inch thick over the plants.